-You don't have to be a seasoned baker to whip up a lovely loaf — creating a beautifully brilliant crusty loaf is easier and quicker than you may think.
+You don't have to be a seasoned baker to whip up a lovely loaf — creating brilliant bread is easier and quicker than you may think.

 white bread bloomer

-This recipe is what bakers would call an ‘enriched dough’.
-Unlike ‘enriched bread’ that you buy from the supermarket, this recipe doesn’t have added vitamins and minerals, but enhances basic white bread with butter and an egg wash to give the bread richness and a professional glazed crust.
+This recipe is what bakers would call an ‘enriched dough’ — butter and an egg wash to give the bread richness and a professional glazed crust.

 Tip: Dried yeast is the easiest to use as you don’t have to activate it or ‘wake it up’.